thekalinga/thekalinga.in/_drafts/2019-12-09-short-nrc-would-destory-indian-economy/2019-11-24-why-fascist-nrc-should-be-opposed.md

 What about lost productivity because everyone now have to perform a useless task of proving they are Indian citizens?

 For what?
-So that Modern Tughlaq and his fascist regime can use us as pawn in their fascistic political games?
+So that Modern Tughlaq and his fascist regime can use Indians as pawn to satisfy thier fascistic thirst?

-Can we even begin to put a number on the misery of everyone who has to suffer thru this?
+Can we even begin to put a number on the misery of everyone who has to suffer thru this needless but deliberate cruelty?

 ## Conclusion